 A community based conservation initiative in Solomon Islands has received a huge financial boost from Britain's Rufford Foundation.

-The Mulaulalo Island Conservation Initiative was created by local tribes in 2010 after a long legal battle to remove illegal settlers and stop the over harvesting of marine resources and the destruction of the island's wildlife habitat.
+The Mulaulalo Island Conservation Initiative was created by local Tribes in 2010 after a long legal battle to remove illegal settlers and stop the over harvesting of marine resources and the destruction of the island's wildlife habititat.

-Located in Makira/ Ulawa province, Mulaulalo Island is a nesting place for the endangered Hawksbill Turtle and has an endemic species of pigeon, the Chestnut Bellied Monarch, among its wildlife.
+Located in the Makira and Ulawa province of Solomon Islands, Mulaulalo island is a nesting place for the endangered Hawksbill Turtle and has an endemic species of pigeon the Chestnut Bellied Monarch among its island wildlife.

-A tribal chief and the chairman of the Mulaulalo Conservation Initiative, Dennis Marita, told Koroi Hawkins the 7500 US dollars in funding from the Rufford Foundation is a welcome validation of what the tribe has been trying to achieve.
+A tribal chief and chairman of the Mulaulalo Conservation Initiative, Dennis Marita, says the 5000-pound funding from the Rufford Foundation is a welcome validation of what the tribe has been fighting to achieve

-DM: It's such a huge achievement not only for me but for my people as well.
-It's more especially for our children, basically for their future to ensure that our children are there to see what they are supposed to see.
-Not only will they see it in books but also they will see it with their real eyes.
+"More especially for our children because this is basically fo their future to ensure that our children have, there to see what they are supposed to see.
+Like the resources and the environment and of course in particular now we are conserving the Hawksbill Turtle not only will they see that in books but they will be able to see that with their real eyes."